-This connector is used to first configure a file share connection for access to a shared network, and then to configure one or more file share activities associated with that connection to use as a source or target within an operation or script:
+This connector is used to first configure a File Share connection, establishing access to a shared network, and then used to configure one or more File Share activities associated with that connection as a source or target within an operation or script:

-Read: Reads data from a file share connection and is used as a source in an operation or called in a script.
+- Read: Reads data from a File Share endpoint and is intended to be used as a source in an operation or called in a script.

-Write: Writes data to a file share connection and is used as a target in an operation or called in a script.
+- Write: Writes data to a File Share endpoint and is intended to be used as a target in an operation or called in a script.

 The file share connection credentials that you provide must be sufficient to perform the activities configured for the connection.
 The endpoint is limited by these restrictions imposed by the file share you are accessing: